abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 list entire object; files/directories under current directory

 $ l -s -f *.bin
-query all files with bin extension with their size and file information are shown
+query all files with bin extension with their size and file information

-to limit to current directory only the easier way than -1 option is prefix it with ./
+to limit to current directory only use -1 option
-$ l -t ./*.bin
+$ l -t -1 *.bin

-list all binary files under this directory only with their modification time
+list all binary files on this directory only with their modification time

 Let directories of path /a and /a/b/c contain main.c, and the latter contain meta.c, a.h and ab.h
   $ ls /a